FTP/SFTP JSON File Connector for SSIS

 10. That's it; we are done.
 In a few clicks we configured the to Read the FTP/SFTP JSON File data using ZappySys FTP/SFTP JSON File Connector

-Load FTP/SFTP JSON File data in SQL Server using Upsert Destination (Insert or Update)
+Load FTP/SFTP JSON File data into SQL Server using Upsert Destination (Insert or Update)

 Execute Package - Reading data from API Source and load into target